Morocco–United Kingdom relations

-Morocco–United Kingdom relations are the bilateral relations that exist between the Kingdom of Morocco and the United Kingdom.
+Morocco–United Kingdom relations are the bilateral relations that exist between the Kingdom of Morocco and the United Kingdom of Great Britain and Northern Ireland.

+Both countries share common membership of the Atlantic Co-operation Pact, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have an Association Agreement, and an Investment Agreement.

 History

 First exchanges

 According to some accounts, in the early 13th century, King John of England (1167–1216) sent an embassy to Almohad Sultan Muhammad al-Nasir (1199–1213) to request military support and an alliance against France.
 At home, King John was faced with a dire situation in which his barons revolted against him, he had been excommunicated by the Pope and France was threatening to invade.
 The embassy of three was led by Bishop Roger, and King John supposedly offered to convert to Islam and to pay a tribute to al-Nasir in exchange for his help.
 Al-Nasir apparently dismissed the proposal.

 Anglo-Moroccan alliance

 Relations developed following the sailing of The Lion to Morocco in 1551.
 According to Richard Hakluyt, quoting Edmund Hogan, the ruler "Abdelmelech" (Abu Marwan Abd al-Malik I) bore "a greater affection to our Nation than to others because of our religion, which forbids the worship of Idols".

 In 1585, the establishment of the English Barbary Company, trade developed between England and the Barbary states, especially Morocco.
 Diplomatic relations and an alliance were established between Elizabeth and the Barbary states.
 Queen Elizabeth I sent Roberts to Moroccan Sultan Ahmad al-Mansur to reside in Morocco and to obtain advantages for English traders.

 England entered in a trading relationship with Morocco detrimental to Spain by selling armour, ammunition, timber and metal in exchange for Moroccan sugar, in spite of a Papal ban, prompting the Papal Nuncio in Spain to say of Elizabeth I: "there is no evil that is not devised by that woman, who, it is perfectly plain, succoured Mulocco (Abd al-Malik) with arms, and especially with artillery".